verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 **Responsive images** are `img` tags that download the right image source depending on your design and the user's device.
 You can provide information about your design in the `sizes` attribute and a list of image sources in the `srcset` attribute.
 You can also use media queries by wrapping your `img` in a `picture` tag.
 More about [responsive images in the MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).

-**Lazy loading images** is a technique to make your website render faster by **deferring the loading of below-the-fold images** to when they **enter the viewport**.
+**Lazy loading images** is a technique that makes your website render faster by **deferring the loading of below-the-fold images** to when they **enter the viewport**.
 Beyond performance, this also allows you to save bandwidth and money, e.g. if you're paying a CDN service for your images.

 ## Above-the-fold first